yishn/algebraic_enum/README.md

 ### Creating an Enum Type

 You can define an algebraic enum type by using the `Enum` helper type.
-Define and provide your variants and data types in a generic to `Enum`:
+Define and provide your variants and data types in a generic to `Enum`.
+Note that variant names cannot be `_`, as it is reserved.

 ```ts
 import { Enum } from "https://deno.land/x/algebraic_enum/src/mod.ts";